-There are two approaches to performing assessment monitoring.
+There are two approaches to evaluating whether groundwater data comply with GWPSs.
 The first is a single-sample statistical comparison, where downgradient sample data are compared to a predefined and fixed value (e.g., the MCL).
 The second is a two-sample statistical comparison test, where statistical properties of the downgradient sample population are compared to statistical properties of the site-specific background sample population.
 The two-sample statistical comparison test is only applicable when background is higher than the MCL or alternative risk-based GWPS.

 The statistical methods listed in 40 CFR §257.93(f) are adequate for two-sample statistical comparisons, however, are inadequate to compare downgradient sample data to a fixed threshold value (single-sample comparisons).
-The following sections recommend statistical methods that are appropriate for both single-sample and two-sample statistical comparisons and are hereby incorporated based on 40 CFR §257.93(f)(5) which states that "Another statistical test method that meets the performance standards of paragraph (g) of this section" may be used.
+The following sections recommend statistical methods that are appropriate for both single-sample and two-sample statistical comparisons and are hereby incorporated based on 40 CFR §257.93(f)(5) which states that "Another statistical test method that meets the performance standards of paragraph (g) of this Section" may be used.

-4.3.1 Single-Sample Comparison Tests
+5.3.1 SINGLE-SAMPLE COMPARISON TESTS

 The single-sample approach compares the downgradient well constituent concentrations to a fixed value.
 In this case, the fixed value will be the MCL, an alternative risk-based GWPS or, if higher, a site-specific background level.
-The statistical hypothesis structure for a single-sample comparison is reversible, unlike a two-sample statistical comparison, such that the same fixed background level can be used for assessment monitoring and later for corrective action testing, if necessary.
-When the MCL or alternative risk-based GWPS serves as the constituent GWPS, the Unified Guidance (USEPA, 2009) recommends calculating confidence intervals around the downgradient data set's mean or median (pending definition of the data distribution) and comparing the lower confidence limit of this interval to the constituent GWPS; if the lower confidence limit exceeds the constituent GWPS there is enough statistical evidence to declare an SSI.
-The confidence interval calculation requires a t value at a specified confidence (e.g., $1-\alpha$ , where $\alpha=0.05$ ); this value should be chosen to achieve a low false positive rate while achieving adequate statistical power.
+The statistical hypothesis structure for a single-sample comparison is reversible, unlike a two-sample statistical comparison, such that the same fixed protection standard can be used for assessment monitoring and later for corrective action testing, if necessary.
+When the MCL or alternative risk-based GWPS serves as the constituent GWPS, the Unified Guidance (USEPA, 2009) recommends calculating confidence intervals around the downgradient data set's mean or median (pending definition of the data distribution) and comparing the lower confidence limit of this interval to the constituent GWPS; if the lower confidence limit exceeds the constituent GWPS there is enough statistical evidence to declare an SSL.
+The confidence interval calculation requires a t value at a specified confidence (e.g., $1-\alpha$, where $\alpha = 0.05$); this value should be chosen to achieve a low false positive rate while achieving adequate statistical power.
 The confidence interval calculation can account for a temporal trend, similar to the UPL calculation with a trend.
+The confidence interval will be calculated in accordance with EDA procedures (Section 2.0) and recommendations put forth in the USEPA's Unified Guidance.